chrisweb/freeMusic.zone/README.md

 install instructions
 --------------------

+Use you command line tool and start mongodb: on windows: cd /mongodb/bin mongod

+on centos:
+service mongod start

+Use another command line session to start redis: on centos: service redis start

-Use your command line, go to directory of the application cd /path_to_jam_prototype/
+Use another command line session and go into the directory of the application: cd /path_to_jam_prototype/

-install python (python version needs to be > 2.5 and < 3.0) before trying to install hiredis (node-gyp dependency needs python) in windows ensure that the correct python path is set by typing this command in your power shell: $env:PYTHON="C:\Python27\python.exe" you also need Microsoft Visual Studio C++ 2012 (VS Express is ok)
+install python (python version needs to be > 2.5 and < 3.0) before trying to install hiredis (node-gyp dependency needs python) in windows ensure that the correct python path is set by typing this command in your power shell:
+$env:PYTHON="C:\Python27\python.exe"
+you also need Microsoft Visual Studio C++ 2012 (VS Express is ok)

 To install the project run this command: